bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/README.md

 **Ready to explore the future of AI agents?** 🚀 Welcome to AI Agent School - where complex concepts become clear, interactive, and memorable!

-Start with the Agent Lifecycle Visual and discover how intelligent systems think, communicate, and evolve!
+Start with the Agent Lifecycle Visual, test your knowledge with our comprehensive quiz system, and discover how intelligent systems think, communicate, and evolve!

+🎯 **New to AI Agents?** Take our beginner quiz to identify your starting point!
+💻 **Experienced Developer?** Challenge yourself with our advanced assessments!
+🏢 **Business Leader?** Explore role-specific quizzes tailored to your needs!